AMURTEL THAILAND

 Baan Unrak organizes regular relief programs in the surrounding villages and refugee camps; distributing food and clothing, medical assistance, counseling, and legal advice to the neediest people along the Thai-Myanmar border.
 Baan Unrak teenagers manage most of the relief programs.

-Baan Unrak helps mothers earn income and support their children.
-A sewing and weaving center was set up in 1995 with the support of the British Embassy and the New Zealand Embassy to provide vocational training and employment to abandoned mothers.
-The center produces scarves, textiles and ready-to-wear clothing, and provides destitute mothers with stable employment.
+Baan Unrak helps mothers earn income to support their children through stable employment.
+A sewing and weaving center was set up in 1995 with the support of the British and the New Zealand Embassies to provide vocational training and employment for abandoned mothers.
+The center produces scarves, textiles, and ready-to-wear clothing for the local and international markets.